An operational notion of classicality based on physical principles: Preliminaries

 \subsection{Operational picture}

 Any experiment performed on some physical system can be understood as prepare, transform and measure experiment.
-In each run of the experiment, a preparation (the prepared system) undergoes a transformation (some dynamical process) after which the system is measured.
-The experiment is repeated for large number of times to gather enough statistics.
-In any such experiment, it is always assumed that each run of the experiment is statistically independent of other runs and the preparation, transformation and measurement remain consistent throughout the runs of the experiment.
+In each run of the experiment, a preparation (the prepared system) undergoes a transformation (some dynamical process), after which the system is measured.
+Finally, the experiment is repeated a large number of times to gather enough statistics.
+In any such experiment, it is always assumed that each run of the experiment is statistically independent of other runs and the preparation, transformation, and measurement remain consistent throughout the runs of the experiment.

 Any preparation in the operational picture is denoted by $P$, transformation by $T$ and measurements are denoted by $M$ with outcomes denoted by $k$.
-The statistics are denoted by $p(k|M,P,T)$ which specifies the probability of obtaining the outcome $k$ of some measurement $M$ when the preparation $P$ undergoes a transformation $T$.
+The statistics are denoted by $p(k|M,P,T)$, which specifies the probability of obtaining the outcome $k$ of some measurement $M$ when the preparation $P$ undergoes a transformation $T$.
 For different physical theories, the probabilities are obtained in different ways.
-For example, in quantum theory the preparations are given by density matrices $\rho$ belonging to some $d-$dimensional Hilbert space $\mathcal{H}_d$, the transformations are unitary matrices $U$ and the measurements are given by positive operator valued measure (POVM) $\{M_k\}$.
+For example, in quantum theory, the preparations are given by density matrices $\rho$ belonging to some $d-$dimensional Hilbert space $\mathcal{H}_d$, the transformations are unitary matrices $U$, and the measurements are given by positive operator-valued measure (POVM) $\{M_k\}$.
 The probabilities are obtained using the Born rule, $p(k|M,P,T)=\Tr(U\rho U^{\dagger}M_k)$.
-For the rest of this manuscript, we would not consider systems which evolve.
-As a consequence, the scenario can be simplified to only prepare and measure experiments where the probabilities are denoted by $p(k|M,P)$.
+For the rest of this manuscript, we would not consider systems that evolve.
+Consequently, the scenario can be simplified to only prepare and measure experiments where the probabilities are denoted by $p(k|M,P)$.